Inventory Financing and How it Works

 The dealer gets a loan from a financing company, based on the value of the cars.
 Inventory financing is part of the production cycle of buying, making, and selling.
 When a car is sold, the dealer can pay off the portion of the loan related to that car, or purchase more inventory to sell.

 Because inventory depreciates in value, it is less liquid (less likely to be turned into cash at full value), than accounts receivable, so you will not be able to get full value on your financing.
+In a similar way, the funding you get from accounts receivable financing will be significantly reduced because of the difficulty of getting payments.

 If your inventory is selling well and you are in need of more money to keep selling, you may want to consider inventory financing.
 If your inventory is out of date or not selling (you have slow turnover), it may not be wise to attempt inventory financing, because you may not find a willing lender.